European Union

 Website for METRO, Maastricht University's Institute for Transnational Legal Research.
 Information is provided on the work and aims of the Institute with outlines of its interdisciplinary research programmes, covering matters such as human rights, women and law, constitutional law, and the legal aspects of business and enterprise.
 METRO specialises in transnational research dealing with issues of European and international integration and identifying common ground amongst the legal systems of European Union member states.

-Part of the EU's free EUR-Lex web database, the Preparatory Acts page gives access to proposed legislation, reports and other texts published in the European Commission's COM documents series, back to 1999, in pdf format.
+Part of the EU's free EUR-Lex web database, the preparatory documents collection consists of proposed legislation, reports and other texts published in the European Commission's COM documents series, back to 1960.
 The documents can be searched, or browsed by year and month.
-The site is offered in each of the EU languages.
+The site interface is in all of the EU languages and most of the documents are available in multiple languages.
+The oldest documents are not available in English because there were no English-speaking member states until the UK and Ireland joined in 1973.

 EUR-Lex: Consolidated Acts